torvalds/linux/Documentation/driver-api/gpio/drivers-on-gpio.rst

-- pwm-gpio: drivers/pwm/pwm-gpio.c is used to toggle a GPIO with a high resolution timer producing a PWM waveform on the GPIO line, as well as Linux high resolution timers can do.
+- pwm-gpio: drivers/pwm/pwm-gpio.c is used to toggle a GPIO with a high resolution timer producing a PWM waveform on the GPIO line, as well as GNU/Linux high resolution timers can do.

 - extcon-gpio: drivers/extcon/extcon-gpio.c is used when you need to read an external connector status, such as a headset line for an audio driver or an